-Greetings from the Vice President
+Greetings from the Interim Vice President:

-Whether the great ideas and innovative solutions of tomorrow are born in a lab on one of our campuses, or are developed through one of our many partnerships with business, industry, community, and other academic institutions, Kent State is positioned to make substantive contributions and major breakthroughs across myriad avenues of innovation and scholarly pursuit.
+Whether the great ideas and innovative solutions of tomorrow are born in a lab on one of our campuses or are developed through one of our many partnerships with business, industry, community, and other academic institutions, Kent State is positioned to make substantive contributions and major breakthroughs across myriad avenues of innovation and scholarly pursuit.

 Our website is just one resource, and our dedicated staff are always ready and willing to assist, so please do not hesitate to contact any member of our team with questions or concerns.

-Vice President for Research and Sponsored Programs
+Interim Vice President for Research and Sponsored Programs